Deep Learning - Gradient Checking

 \[\begin{gather*} f(\theta + \epsilon) = f(\theta) + \epsilon f'(\theta) + O(\epsilon^2) \\ => \\ f'(\theta) = \frac{f(\theta + \epsilon) - f(\theta)}{\epsilon} = f'(\theta) + \frac{O(\epsilon^2)}{\epsilon} = O(\epsilon) \end{gather*}\]

-One way to reduce this error is to do
+One way to reduce this error is to use central difference formula to verify your grads are correct:

 \[\begin{gather*} f'(\theta) = \frac{f(\theta + \epsilon) - f(\theta - \epsilon)}{2\epsilon} \end{gather*}\]